-Recently, the FGDC and its’ partners, have expanded their vision to include the management and development of a shared services platform and a National Geospatial Data Asset (NGDA)portfolio.
+Recently, the FGDC and its partners, have expanded their vision to include the management and development of a shared services platform.
+Also, a National Geospatial Data Asset (NGDA) portfolio.
 The goals are to “develop National Shared Services Capabilities, Ensure Accountability and Effective Development and Management of Federal Geospatial Resources, and Convene Leadership of the National Geospatial Community benefitting the communities of interest with cost savings, improved process and decision making”.

-Xentity has reviewed the FGDC’s current strategy, business plan and policies and identified the following critical issues that need to be solved to attain the goals:
+Xentity has reviewed the FGDC’s current strategy, business plan and policies.
+Subsequently, we have identified the following critical issues that need to be solved to attain the goals:

 - Building and maintaining a federated, “tagged” standards-based NGDA and an open interoperable Geospatial platform.
 The assets need to provide sufficient data quantity and quality with service performance to attract and sustain partner and customer engagement